 Date of valuation

-All properties were valued with an effective date of 1 January 2016 for use by Council in the 2016/2017 and 2017/2018 rating years and are in force until 30 June 2018.
-Where something (other than market fluctuations) has changed the property value, supplementary valuations must be performed between general valuations and these may be performed at any time of year.
+All properties were valued with an effective date of 1 January 2023 for use by Council in the 2023/2024 rating year and are in force until 30 June 2024.
+Where something (other than market fluctuations) has changed the property value, supplementary valuations must be performed between general valuations, and these may be performed at any time of year.

 Further information on valuations.

-To ensure owners of vacant commercial/industrial land make equitable financial contributions to the cost of carrying out the functions of Council, vacant commercial/ industrial land attracts a differential rate 40% above the general rate.
+To ensure owners of vacant land make equitable financial contributions to the cost of carrying out the functions of Council, vacant land attracts a differential rate 40% above the general rate.

-Qualification for the Agricultural Rate requires that the property must firstly be classified as “farm land” in accordance with the provisions of the Valuation of Land Act 1960.
+Agricultural Rate is set at 35% of the general rate and the property must firstly be classified as "farmland" in accordance with the provisions of the Valuation of Land Act 1960 in order to qualify.

 The Heritage Rebate recognises the cultural values of heritage properties on the Mornington Peninsula.
 Further information on the heritage rebate.

 Local councils must collect the Fire Services Property Levy on behalf of the state government.
-There is a flat $105 charge for residential properties and $213 for other properties, as well as a charge based on the valuation of the property for all property types.
-Refer to the levy information on your 2016/17 Rates Notice.
+There is a flat $125 charge for residential properties and $254 for other properties, as well as a charge based on the valuation of the property for all property types.
+Refer to the levy information on your 2023/2024 Annual Rates Notice.

-Council has complied with the Victorian Government’s rates cap of 2.5%.
+Council has complied with the Victorian Government’s rates cap of 3.5%.
 The cap applies to the average annual increase of rates and charges.
-For more information please refer to the flyer included with your rate notice.

-The Shire is able to combine multiple titles onto one rate notice where the titles are occupied by the same person.
+The Shire is able to combine multiple titles onto one rate notice where they are occupied by the same person.
 This is known as contiguous rating.
-Properties can be abutting or may be separated by a public reserve or open space, street, road, lane, footway, court, railway, thoroughfare or travelling route.
+Properties can be abutting or may be separated by a public reserve or open space, street, road, lane, footway, court, railway or thoroughfare.
 Having your properties rated together is a financial benefit as you will only be charged one Waste Service Charge.
-In some circumstances combining multiple titles onto one rate notice can change the rating category, resulting in further savings e.g. when residential vacant land is combined with an adjoining residential dwelling the rate notice will be levied at the General Rate.
-The rate in the dollar for General Rate is currently 20 per cent less than the Vacant Land Rate.
-For further information contact 5950 1090.
+In some circumstances combining multiple titles onto one rate notice can change the rating category, resulting in further savings.
+The rate in the dollar for General Rate is currently 40% less than the Vacant Land Rate.
+Learn more about combining your rates.

 If you feel you cannot make the payments by the due dates, please contact the Revenue Department immediately to discuss your situation.
 Mornington Peninsula Shire will consider all applications for assistance and may be able to offer alternative payment arrangements.
-Further information on rates assistance.
+Learn more about rates payment assistance.